Tom Craddock (cricketer)

-Thomas Richard Craddock, (born 13 July 1989, Holmfirth, Huddersfield) is an English first-class cricketer who is currently contracted with Essex.
+Thomas Richard Craddock, (born 13 July 1989, Holmfirth, Huddersfield) is an English first-class cricketer who played for Essex from 2011 to 2014.
 He is a specialist leg spin bowler.

 He started the 2011 season with the Unicorns team and impressed against Essex in two 40-over games.
 Essex gave Craddock a two-month trial on 2 June 2011, which they later converted into a season-long trial.
 He was then offered and accepted a two-year 1st team contract.
 He made his first-class debut against Sri Lanka in a tourist match at Chelmsford, and took his maiden first-class wicket versus Northamptonshire, also at Chelmsford.